PTaylor18/Machine-Learning-Summer-Code/README.md

 <img src="images/VQC_Circuit.png" height="220">

-The simplest of the three architectures and an essential base for the following models is the VQC, it includes a feature map to encode classical data using angle encoding.
-The ansatz is a circuit with variational parameters that can be updated with angles determined by a classical optimization process.
-Using a variational circuit from [YaoExtensions](https://github.com/QuantumBFS/YaoExtensions.jl) the ansatz is composed of multiple layers of parametrized rotations on each qubit followed by a ladder of CNOTs and a final series of parametrized rotations.
+VQC is the simplest of the three architectures and an essential base for the following models.
+It relies on a feature map to encode classical data using parametrised rotations, followed by a fully-connected circuit shown above.
+Upon readout, we want to train the quantun neural network (QNN) to solve a classification task, as specified in a loss function.
+The variational parameters in the ansatz can be updated to minimize the loss using any classical optimization algorithm.
+Here I use the ansatz composed of multiple layers of parametrized rotations separate to each qubit followed by a ladder of CNOTs, and a final series of parametrized rotations (hardware-efficient ansatz).
 The number of layers can be changed to alter the number of parameters the circuit uses.
 Each qubit is then measured.

-Optimization of this circuit uses Yao's built in automatic differentiation and the ADAM optimizer from [QuAlgorithmZoo](https://github.com/QuantumBFS/QuAlgorithmZoo.jl).
+The circuit is optimized using Yao's gradient evaluator based on automatic differentiation.
+Simple version of ADAM is used for optimization.

 * Quantum Convolutional Neural Network